 That convergence in one round is a special property of GS and constrained J, and it is missing from other methods.
 This is why J and GS and their modifications are naturally suited to MME.
-Note that second-order Jacobi and SOR won't converge in one round in the example.
-One way to make them do it is not to use any relaxation factors for fixed effects and for random effects with the diagonal (co)variance matrix.
+Note that

 Animal model

 In the model with groups, the contributions to the left hand side are: